You are on our United Kingdom site

 Policy

 The Government wants to modernise trade union laws and strengthen collective voices at work, creating a new era of partnership between businesses and unions.
+It believes that the changes it proposes “will lead to increased trade union membership and, ultimately, a more level playing field for workers” It believes that the changes it proposes “will lead to increased trade union membership and, ultimately, a more level playing field for workers”.

 Independent trade unions will be given new broad rights to request access